cronvel/spellcast/doc/events.md

 * status (data): works just like the 'indicators' event, but should be displayed in the status area of the client

-* panel (data): declare a new panel.
+* panel (data , reset): declare a new panel (if *reset* is on), or add new buttons to the existing panel (if *reset* is off).
   A panel is a place in the client's UI where a set of button is placed, that can invoke a *next* action.
   I.e.: if a *next item* has a *panel* property linking to an existing button, then this *next item* is not added to the *next list*, instead, clicking on that button trigger the *next item's action*.
 If no *next item* link